-The persons appointed as Chief Superintendent in the Garda Síochána will be persons of the utmost integrity and ethical values, demonstrating personal drive, commitment and energy.
+The persons appointed as Chief Superintendent in the Garda Síochána will be of the utmost integrity and ethical values as set out in the Garda Code of Ethics, demonstrating personal drive, commitment and energy.
 They will define and reinforce policing standards, demonstrating these personally and fostering a culture of ethical behaviour and personal responsibility throughout their areas of responsibility.